 The variety of places he’s lived serve as settings for the characters who invade his head.

-He has three novels published – Slade (2022), Hannah’s Voice (2012), and Carry Me Away (2013) – and his fourth, Turning Trixie, is planned for release in the fall of 2022.
+He has three novels published – Slade (2022), Turning Trixie (2022), Hannah’s Voice (2012), and Carry Me Away (2013).
 His novels are best classified as contemporary southern lit.
 Evolved Publishing has also released June Bug Gothic: Tales from the South, a collection of eighteen of Robb's short stories, including the award-winning horror "Desert Rain."

 Robb is also a sought-after fiction editor, with editing clients from around the world, including agented, traditionally published, and best-selling independent authors.
 His articles on the craft of writing fiction have appeared in various writer magazines and websites, and one of his seminars was presented at the Sydney (Australia) Writers Festival.
-He also has taught writing courses for the Romance Writers of America, Romance Writers of Australia, and Savvy Authors.
+He also has taught writing courses for Novel-in-Progress Book Camp, Romance Writers of America, Romance Writers of Australia, and Savvy Authors.

 Robb currently resides the beautiful Lake of the Ozarks region of Missouri, where he writes, edits, and coaches writers full-time.